 Lisa obtained a Bachelors degree in Biology from Purdue University and her Masters degree in Science Education from Western Michigan University.
 She was a high school Chemistry teacher and a Research Assistant before pursuing teaching Yoga as her true vocation.

 I look at yoga as a journey to be approached in a joyful way.
 My approach is an eclectic blend of Hatha yoga influenced by a variety of styles and teachers.
 I enjoy adding a Kundalini style class with Krias (movements) to work the Lymph system or a Yin/Yang class with playful vinyasas.
 I love the variety that yoga offers.
 There are so many ways to find peace, to get grounded, to feel like everything is going to be okay with the bonus of taking care of your body.

 I love the people drawn to yoga.
 Sharing and experiencing the transforming effects of yoga with others provides the motivation for my teaching and continued study.
-Introducing yoga to new students and sharing the journey of continuing students as we discover the benefits for each individual.
+Introducing yoga to new students and sharing the journey of continuing students as we discover the benefits for each individual is an honor.
 I continue to devote myself to the study of yoga, both physical and spiritual, by attending workshops and teacher trainings and deepening my personal practice.

 I earned my 200 hour Yoga Teacher Certification through LYP- Living Yoga Program in Austin, TX.
 It has helped to shape my philosophy and style of teaching and has exposed me to many styles of yoga.
 It also has given me an in-depth knowledge of the technical aspects of yoga and its physical benefits.
 Through the LYP Network, I have the experience of a wonderful yoga community at my fingertips.

 Lacey began practicing yoga in 2016 at the Morton Community Center.
 Lacey is passionate about making yoga accessible to a wide variety of bodies and is focused on this in her practice and teaching.
-People in larger bodies are often told that their bodies are their greatest weakness, something to be fought against and controlled.
+People in non-normative bodies are often told that their bodies are their greatest weakness, something to be fought against and controlled.
 Lacey believes that the practice of yoga is one way to begin to unlearn some of these messages and feel the power of one’s body just as it is.